Andr\'e-Quillen cohomology of algebras over an operad: Is André-Quillen cohomology an Ext-functor ?

 \section{Is André-Quillen cohomology an Ext-functor ?}

-In the previous section, we showed that the module of obstructions $\Kc$ is acyclic if and only if the André-Quillen cohomology is an Ext-functor.
-In this section, we apply this criterion to the operads $\Com$, $\Poiss$, $\Perm$, $\Gerst$ and to the minimal models of Koszul operads.
-In the case of the operad $\Com$ (resp. $\Poiss$, resp. $\Perm$, resp. $\Gerst$), we provide universal obstructions for the André-Quillen cohomology to be an Ext-functor.
+In the previous section, we showed that when the André-Quillen cohomology is an Ext-functor, the module of obstructions $\Kc$ is acyclic.
+It follows, by contraposition, that when the module of obstruction $\Kc$ is not acyclic, then the André-Quillen cohomology is not an Ext-functor.
+Moreover, when $\Po$ is a PBW-operad, the module of obstructions $\Kc$ is acyclic if and only if the André-Quillen cohomology is an Ext-functor.

+In this section, we apply these criteria to the operads $\Com$, $\Perm$ and to the minimal models of Koszul operads.
+In the case of the operads $\Com$ and $\Perm$, we provide universal obstructions for the André-Quillen cohomology to be an Ext-functor.
 In the case of an operad which is the cobar construction on a cooperad, we show that the obstructions always vanish.
 We apply this to the case of homotopy algebras.